Best Flybarless System

 As you can see, the continuing trend and holy grail of flybarless stabilization right now is to create systems that respond with the predictability and consistency of a flybar, yet give that "tracking on rails" flight experience.

-Ease of setup for complete beginners is another big direction push with all these systems (most now coming with very good setup wizards) and their subsequent firmware and model updates (this obviously doesn't apply to open source RotorFlight).
+Ease of setup is another big direction push with all these systems (most now coming with very good setup wizards / configurators) and their subsequent firmware and model updates.

 The other obvious direction FBL stabilization is headed is towards stand alone units that act as both the FBL stabilization system and the receiver.
-Either by using an internal receiver, or by having the ability to plug in a small satellite receiver/s, or communication networking SBus/EX Bus receiver to make the install easier and more attractive.
+Either by using an internal receiver, or by having the ability to plug in a small satellite receiver/s, or small communication networking SBus/EX Bus/UART based receivers to make the install easier, more attractive and enable telemetry.

 Additional bells & whistles such as rescue modes, self-leveling, hard deck, mobile device connectivity, radio system integration programming connectivity, and flight log/vibration analysis will undoubtedly continue to grow in popularity.